 The first step in treatment is to address the underlying cause.
 In many cases of lymphangiectasia, there is an association with inflammatory bowel disease (IBD).
 Whether or not the IBD is actually causing the lymphangiectasia remains a matter of speculation but anti-inflammatories are often used aggressively in lymphangiectasia patients.
 Prednisolone has been the traditional immune suppressive medication in this situation but as it causes an increase in water consumption that can contribute to edema, other medications - particularly cyclosporine - have become more popular as it does not have steroid side effects.

-Intestinal loss of a body protein called "anti-thrombin III" leads to a tendency to form abnormal blood clots which can lodge in inappropriate places (embolization).
+Intestinal loss of a body protein called anti-thrombin III tends to form abnormal blood clots that can lodge in inappropriate places (embolization).
 As prevention, anti-clotting medications are often used.
 Aspirin has been traditional but clopidogrel is gaining popularity.
 Approximately 10% of dogs with a protein-losing enteropathy will experience clotting abnormalities if prevention is not begun.

 Nutritional management of PLE is a bit tricky.
 The diet must be especially digestible and high in protein (20-25% protein on a dry matter basis) so as to replace all the protein being lost through the leaky GI tract.
 Further, the diet should be no more than 15% fat on a dry matter basis (lower for more severely affected patients).
 Reading a diet label shows percentages on an "as fed" basis, so to compare diets, it is necessary to convert values to a dry matter basis through knowing the moisture content.
 To see how this is done click here.
 There are therapeutic diets available for diseases like this one where fat restriction is crucial.
 Non-prescription diets are unlikely to meet the above criteria but if you know how to read the food label properly you may be able to find one.
 Injectable vitamin supplements are likely to be needed.

 If the underlying condition is treatable then prognosis for lymphangiectasia is good, but if it it proves resistant, the prognosis is not so positive.
 Reported survival rates are highly variable.
 Understand that lymphangiectasia is unlikely to be cured and at best can be managed.

 How to Convert Food Values from "As Fed" to "Dry Matter"